DevSilv/ARCHIVED-varts-plain-css/_posts/2018/08/01/2018-08-01-my-grammar-ortography-writing-style.md

 1. i created them myself – and i am a layman, i have only a small background in writing.
 2. they are breaking some other well acknowledged rules, for example in the orthography field: https://en.oxforddictionaries.com/spelling/using-capital-letters
 3. they are not well-reasoned in any field (except my own ideas).
+4. the text without capital letters is less natural, therefore harder to read and easier to make a mistake.

 my second advice is as follows: **if you are looking for rules to follow, stick to these:**